NixOS/nix/doc/manual/src/glossary.md

     the same output.
 This cannot be guaranteed in general (e.g., a builder can rely on external inputs such as the network or the system time) but the Nix model assumes it.

+  - Nix database{#gloss-nix-database}\
+    An SQlite database to track references between store objects.
+    Default location: `/nix/var/nix/db`.
+    about the Nix store such as hashes and references.

+    [Nix database]: #gloss-nix-database

   - [Nix expression]{#gloss-nix-expression}\
     A high-level description of software packages and compositions